-In 2018 the newly appointed Minister of Education announced that from 2021 the national exam would be abolished.
-The authority to assess student performance and progression would be restored to the school level.
+In 2019, the newly appointed Minister of Education, Nadiem Makarim announced that from 2021 the national exam would be abolished and replaced by a 'minimum competency assessment and character survey' (Dzulfikar 2020).
+The authority to assess student performance for the purposes of progression would be restored to the school level.
+Inspired by PISA and reflecting an enduring technocratic influence, the new test would seek merely to map student learning at key stages in the education process (Dzulfikar 2020).
 While the announcement was presented as a terobosan (breakthrough) in education policy, it was effectively a capitulation.
 For two decades the national exam had been an unpopular policy for everyone except its architects.
-Pedagogy experts had lamented its effect on the narrowing of learning experiences.
+Pedagogy experts had criticized it for narrowing learning experiences.
 It had inflated the costs of education as parents were pushed into enrolling children into the ubiquitous cram centres that prepared students for the exam.
 Universities had never taken the results seriously and managed their own entry exams.

 The instability of the national exam format over the first two decades of the millenium and its inability to serve as a driver of improved student learning outcomes reflected a lack of consensus between key stakeholders in the education sector.
-For progressive actors, the exam abroggated the state's responsibility to ensure equity of access.
+For progressive actors, the exam abrogated the state's responsibility to ensure equity of access.
 New opportunities (judicial pathways, the press, the ballot box) provided the means to demand greater accountability in the relationship between citizens and the state.
 Bureaucratic predatory elites undermined the integrity of the system as they sought to preserve their control of a key link in the relationship between themselves and clients (schools and parents).
 Teacher unions were never supportive of the high stakes model.
 While a succession of influential MOEC technocrats were successful in defending the exam agenda for more than a decade by offering a range of concessions to opponents, the increasingly nationalistic and religious tenor of education policy reform under the Jokowi administrations eventually made the UN impossible to defend as issues of equality, equity and morality supplanted concerns over the quality of learning outcomes.